 Funding Implications

-• Even with recent special education funding increases we are still underfunding special education by at least $200 million per year (based on OSPI estimate from 2021-22).
+- Even with recent special education funding increases, we are still underfunding special education by hundreds of millions of dollars each year.
 Districts rely on other funding sources, mostly local education levies, to make up for the state underfunding special education.
 The local funding resources a district is able to access varies across districts with wealthier districts able to access more local levy resources at a lower tax rate than districts with lower property values.
 This means that a district’s ability to make up for the shortfall in state funding is dependent on a district’s property wealth and their ability to pass a local levy.
 This makes it harder for lower-income districts to make up for the financial impacts of a funded enrollment cap, than their wealthier district peers.

 Special Education Funding Cap FAQ (PDF)